4.7

 10m

-Beyond the natural beauty, Ann Lee Pond Preserve is a haven for wildlife, with over 80 bird species, beaver, deer, and turtles frequently spotted, especially near the pond and in the meadows.
-The preserve also holds historical significance, bordering the Shaker Historic Site, adding a layer of cultural interest to your outdoor adventure.
-This combination of natural serenity and historical context makes the preserve a unique destination in the region.
+Beyond its natural beauty, the Ann Lee Pond Preserve is a haven for wildlife, with over 80 bird species observed, alongside beaver, deer, and turtles.
+It also holds historical significance, bordering the Shaker Historic Site, where the pond once served as a vital resource for the Shaker community.
+This blend of natural serenity and cultural context makes it a notable destination near Latham, New York.

 1